coatsy/coding-workshop/maze/maze2.md

 ![Add a call to your new My Block](./images/add-controls11.png)

-Now move the actual game code, that is everything inside the `forever` loop back under the `SetupGame` block.
+Now move the actual game code.
+Drag the `forever` loop, including everything inside the `forever` loop back under the `SetupGame` block.

 ![Put the main game blocks back into the main event block](./images/add-controls12.png)